What is digital transformation for small businesses?

 Key takeaways

-• Prioritise integrated solutions that connect with other systems you'll need later, as this approach ensures smoother operations and prevents data silos as your digital transformation expands.
+- Choose integrated software solutions that connect well with other systems you'll need later, as this prevents data silos and ensures smooth operations as you expand your digital capabilities.

 What is digital transformation?